 If you are interested in an internship with the Center on Education and Training for Employment, please submit your résumé and letter of interest to Sara Owens at firstname.lastname@example.org as two separate email attachments.
 Please state any current positions held at the Ohio State campus in your letter of interest.

-Any questions about this program can be directed to Sara Owens
+Any further questions about this program can be directed to Sara Owens

 Marcie Kamb working with Cristo Rey Columbus High School intern, Brianna Bollers.